 Under stress, HSCs quickly accelerate glycolysis to meet ATP demands and maintain hematopoiesis via context-dependent PFKFB3 activation.

 This important study provides novel strategies to overcome certain limitations when investigating the metabolism of hematopoietic stem cells, mainly due to their low abundance.
-The study provides some solid evidence suggesting that hematopoietic stem cells mainly use glycolysis (rather than mitochondrial OXPHOS or TCA cycle) as their primary energy source, when proliferating in response to hematopoietic stress, as opposed to homeostasis.
-With the evidence further strengthened by more direct links between metabolic features and cell proliferation, and after consideration of alternative energy sources, this study would be of great interest to stem cell biologists.
+The study provides compelling evidence suggesting that proliferative hematopoietic stem cells mainly use glycolysis (rather than mitochondrial OXPHOS or TCA cycle) as their primary energy source during emergency hematopoiesis.
+The article provides direct links between metabolic features and cell proliferation and explores alternative energy sources, and is of great interest to stem cell biologists.

 All relevant data are available from the corresponding author upon reasonable request.